rvopiana/Bio-Page/README.md

 - 👋 Hi, I’m @rvopiana
-- 👀 I’m interested in learning web development.
+- 👀 I’m interested in learning web development but a slow learner of coding.
-- 🌱 I’m currently learning PHP,Javascript, and MySQL for server side.
-HTML and CSS for page structure and sytle information.
+- 🌱 I’m currently learning python.
-- 💞️ I’m looking to collaborate on web developers.
+- 💞️ I’m looking to collaborate on web developers and programmers to improve my skills.
 - 📫 How to reach me?
       Email: rvopiana@gmail.com